 After restart, you might expect the Mellanox VPI RNIC to get configured in the Ethernet mode.
 By default, the card gets configured in the InfiniBand mode.

 Resolution: Update the Mellanox configuration file.
-On RHEL, configure the /etc/rdma/mlx4.conf file.
+On RHEL and supported RHEL-compatible distributions, configure the /etc/rdma/mlx4.conf file.

 The LLT module fails to start